© - Steven A. Cerra, copyright protected; all rights reserved.

 Victor could have that effect on people.
 He played drums from the piano stool and booted the band along.

 Some years later when I asked Shelly about these dates, he said: “Well, I can’t say it was like having another drummer on these sessions as we both know that he is another one and what a bad-a** drummer he can be.
-The feeling is just different with Vic; it’s like looking into a musical mirror only your hearing it, not seeing it.”
+The feeling is just different with Vic; it’s like looking into a musical mirror only you are hearing it, not seeing it.”